Health and Physical Education

 Contains links to all subject areas of the pre-2007 curriculum statements.
 Some content may be out of date, but these documents contain more detail than the current 2007 curriculum.
 All statements can be downloaded in PDF format.

-Sport New Zealand (Sport NZ) is the government organisation responsible for sport and recreation (formerly SPARC).
+Sport New Zealand (Sport NZ) is the government organisation responsible for sport and recreation.
+See resources section for videos, case studies, research and resources.